-- 1. Heights up to 5 storeys and FSRs up to 3:1 fronting Penshurst St on amalgamated sites are recommended by consultants; however, a density of 2:1 may be more appropriate in this location to minimise traffic impacts on Penshurst St and maximise privacy to Ward St properties. - 2.
-Retain R3 zoning with increased heights up to 5 storeys and FSRs up to 2.7:1 on amalgamated sites. - 3.
-Increased heights up to 6 storeys and FSRs up to 2.8:1 on amalgamated corner lots fronting Penshurst St and Mowbray Rd.
+- Heights up to 5 storeys and FSR's up to 2.8:1 fronting Penshurst Street on amalgamated sites. - 2.
+Retain R3 zoning with increased heights up to 4 storeys and FSR's up to 2.1:1 on amalgamated sites. - Increased heights up to 6 storeys and FSR's up to 2.8:1 on amalgamated corner lots fronting Penshurst Street and Mowbray Road. - 4.
+Heights up to 4 storeys and FSR's up to 2:1 fronting Penshurst Street on amalgamated sites.

-- 4. 3m setback above 3 storeys and a further 3m setback above 5 storeys along Penshurst St. - 5.
-Maintain and extend Medway Lane to join Penshurst St. - 6.
-Encourage shared site access on amalgamated lot boundaries to minimise the number of driveways on Penshurst St. - 7.
-Maintain rear setback and solar access to adjoining properties on Ward St.
+- 3m setback above 3 storeys and a maximum height of 4 storeys fronting Penshurst Street. - 6.
+Maintain and extend Medway Lane to join Penshurst Street. - Encourage shared site access on amalgamated lot boundaries to minimise the number of driveways on Penshurst Street. - 8.
+Maintain rear setback and solar access to adjoining properties on Ward Street.